 Yokohama and Shonan, where the university’s campuses are located, are popular destinations within Japan.

-Situated in a prefecture right next to the capital of Tokyo, the campuses combine the appeal of an international city with abundant natural scenery, making them an ideal setting.
+Situated in the prefecture of Kanagawa, right next to the capital of Tokyo, the campuses combine the appeal of an international city with abundant natural scenery, making them an ideal setting.

 Looking Ahead to Our Centennial